kn9ts/start-to-grunt/README.md

 But you should __STOP__ WRITTING TIRESOME HTML.
 You do get tired opening and closing tags, dont you?!
 Jade fastens front-end developement by at least 5 times.
 Try [Jade](http://jade-lang.com) today.

 It is supported off the box.
 No need to configure anything.
 Start writing JADE today.
 Chuck your phone and come with up a _'am leaving you'_ message for HTML.

-### Intergrated Tools - Deprecated in favour of [Bower](http://bower.io):
-* Javascript Libraries for any minimal app requirements
-	* JQuery *(Aaaarrhh!!
-Famous javascript library that makes DOM manipluations a breeze)*
-	* Zepto -- *for those that prefer it over jQuery*
-	* QuoJS -- *__JQuery__ like framework that supports touch events*
-	* KnockoutJS
-	* MomentJS
-	* Handlebars
-	* Underscore
-	* jQuery plugins
-		* mCustomScrollbar -- for scrolling
-		* cookies -- cookie support
-		* hammerJS -- for touch support *best used with jQuery*
-		* easing -- enhance animations

-* And many more...

-Check out the *JS* folder where I have sorted them out into four categories:

-* Libraries
-* Plugins
-* Scrolling
-* More *(miscellenious libraries that come in handy)*

-> __Note:__ Will remove folder completely on next commit, but will create the version which is inclusive of this libraries/components

 ## Browser support
 * Chrome